jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerClasses/task.md

 }
 ```

-**TODO: for the redactor - should we reformulate <specify the name of the method after the name of the entity followed by a dot>?**

-Next, you can call this method, specifying the name of the method after the name of the entity followed by a dot:
+Next, you can call the method, specifying the method's name after the name of the entity followed by a dot:

 ```kotlin
 fun main() {